Updated March 2023

 Reading customer reviews online helps new customers connect with you and trust your brand.
 Google business reviews help your local SEO on Google Maps, too.

 The more reviews you have which are positive, the better your business looks.
 But, it's down to ethics and consequences.
-If you are looking at buying Google reviews, it means you're either not a reputable business or you just want lots of reviews, fast.
+If you are looking at buying Google reviews, it gives the impression that you're either not a reputable business or you just want lots of good reviews, fast.
+The latter is totally okay!
+Keep reading to see better alternatives to buying Google reviews.

 Well, can you buy Google reviews?